henrychris/obsidian-softwareeng/docs/Projects/Event Management API.md

 - Look at ticket generation and email sending (update ticket purchase endpoint)
 - Tickets can be a separate module tbh.
 Enter from the event and send a request?
 Overly complex for no reason though.
 - Update README to mention database tools.
 Or, dockerise the application.
+- State management for event status.
+The date should match the status.